Huey-Magoos-IT/magooos-site/server/SERVER_GUIDE.md

    npx prisma generate
    ```

-4. Initialize the roles and migrate existing admin teams
+5. Initialize the roles and migrate existing admin teams (if needed)
    ```bash
    # The seed script is already configured in package.json
    # Run the seed script to create roles and migrate admin teams